feuvpi/feuvpi/README.md

 <h3><samp><strong>Fred Pinheiro</strong> 🇧🇷 </samp></h3>

 <p> <samp>Hi!
 This is my cozy little corner where I store and tinker with all sorts of cool projects and whatnot.
-Wacky experiments, creative hacks and innovative tech solutions.
-I'm always on the lookout for new and exciting projects to work on. </samp></p>
+Wacky experiments, creative hacks and innovative tech solutions. </samp></p>
 </div>

 ## Contacts :iphone: